 Starring Channing Tatum and Jenna Dewan (who met on set and later married, which just makes this movie ten times more romantic – lets pretend they’re still together for the sake of this article), Step Up is a movie about a boy, Tyler, who, coming from a poverty stricken part of town gets up to no good with his buddies, and ends up having to do community service at a private dance school.
 We soon learn that Tyler is more talented than meets the eye, but can he step up to the challenge and help a girl at the school complete her final showdance?

 The Kissing Booth follows the life of high school student Elle (Joey King), who is starting to get feelings for her best friend’s bad boy older brother Noah.
 The problem is, they’ve got a best friend list of rules, which forbids them to date each other’s relatives...
 What could possibly go wrong at their school's Kissing Booth fundraiser?

 The Kissing Booth 2

-The sequel we promised is available on Netflix, and we’ve already been given the heads up that a third installment is on the way.
-So, after the events of the first movie, Elle and boyfriend Noah are separated when he goes off to university, and a new student throws a spanner in the works for thier relationship.
+The sequel we promised is available on Netflix, and we’ve already been given the heads up that a third instalment is on the way.
+So, after the events of the first movie, Elle and boyfriend Noah are separated when he goes off to university, and a new student throws a spanner in the works for their relationship.
 Could things be any more complicated?

 A Cinderella Story